Slack was the first way to unify communications across the company outside of email.

 If you answered yes to two or more of these questions, you've basically already met the team behind SurveyMonkey.
-As they’ve grown their team to more than 650 monkeys (what employees call themselves) across multiple locations handling over 25 million customers, keeping everyone in the loop hasn’t been easy.
+As they’ve grown their team to more than 650 employees across multiple locations handling over 25 million customers, keeping everyone in the loop hasn’t been easy.
 The amount of internal email had grown unmanageable, training and onboarding 10 new people each week put a strain on already busy employees, and higher-ups needed a better system for keeping in touch with the team that now spanned four offices in North America, one in Australia, and two in Europe.
 Last year, they started using Slack to improve their communications across teams and across the globe.

 Someone new that joins the company tomorrow has access to all of the conversations we’ve had since we’ve been using Slack because it’s sitting there in a channel.

 Slack began in the engineering group at SurveyMonkey, then spread throughout the company first as a replacement for instant messaging as well as a useful employee directory.
 Brent Chudoba, the company’s Chief Revenue Officer, describes Slack usage as a drive towards radical transparency while focusing on speeding up internal communication: “I definitely believe there’s been a productivity jump.
 We started to increase our usage of Slack at the same time that our company grew from 350 employees to about 550 employees.
 Any company between 300 and 800 employees is likely struggling because they don’t yet have all the infrastructure needed to support that team because they didn’t need it at 250.
 As the saying goes, ‘it’s like building a plane while flying it,’ and Slack has helped us bridge the communications gap because we can get messages out very, very fast.”